Deciding some Maltsev conditions in finite idempotent algebras: Preliminaries

 \section{Preliminaries}

-An \emph{algebra} is a structure $\m a = \langle A, f_i (i \in I) \rangle$ consisting of a non-empty set $A$, called the universe or domain of $\m a$, and a list of finitary operations on $A$, $f_i$, for $i \in I$, for some index set $I$, called the basic operations of $\m a$.
-The type of $\m a$ is the $I$-indexed sequence $\langle n_i \mid i \in I\rangle$, where the arity of $f_i$ is $n_i$.
+An \emph{algebra} is a structure $\m a = \langle A, f_i (i \in I) \rangle$ consisting of a non-empty set $A$, called the \emph{universe} or \emph{domain} of $\m a$, and a list of finitary operations on $A$, $f_i$, for $i \in I$, for some index set $I$, called the \emph{basic operations} of $\m a$.
+The \emph{type} of $\m a$ is the $I$-indexed sequence $\langle n_i \mid i \in I\rangle$, where the arity of $f_i$ is $n_i$.
+A subset $B$ of $A$ is a \emph{subuniverse} of $\algA$ if it is closed under the basic operations of $\algA$.
+For any subset $X$ of $A$ there is a smallest subuniverse of $\algA$, with respect to inclusion, that contains $X$.
+This subuniverse is called the \emph{subuniverse of $\algA$ generated by $X$} and is denoted by $\Sg^{\algA}(X)$.

 A \emph{variety} of algebras of type $\tau$ is a class of algebras of type $\tau$ that is closed under taking homomorphisms, subalgebras, and direct products.
 The \emph{variety generated by $\m a$}, denoted by $V(\m a)$, is the smallest variety of algebras having the same type as $\m a$ that contains $\m a$.
 For background material on algebras and varieties, the reader may consult one of \cite{Bu-Sa,bergman-book, alvi}.

 As noted in the Introduction, we will primarily be concerned with algebras that are finite (their domains are finite and their lists of basic operations are finite) and idempotent.
 An operation $t$ on a set $A$ is \emph{idempotent} if the equation